unizar-flav/KiPaD/README.md

 5. Residuals (Original - Model data)
 6. Concentration profile
 7. Spectroscopic species
-8. Initial parameters along with the fitting result from procesa
+8. Initial parameters along with the fitting result from procesa (optimized kinetic rates, their standard deviation, and details from the fitting process)